jump-dev/JuMP.jl/docs/src/developers/contributing.md

 GitHub issue (more on this below).

-Aside from asking questions, the easiest way you can contribute to JuMP is to help answer questions on the forum!
+Aside from asking questions, the easiest way you can contribute to JuMP is to help answer questions on the forum.

 ## Join the developer chatroom